Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ1: Quasi-experimental Examination of the Effects of Engaging with S

 \para{Posting Frequency:} We aimed to determine whether individuals who interacted with \acc{}s tended to post more frequently afterward.
 Increased posting behavior may reflect greater levels of social engagement or extroversion, which has been linked to positive psychological and therapeutic outcomes in prior work~\cite{ernala2017linguistic,saha2018social}.
 We calculated the average number of posts or comments created per day by each individual.

-\para{Active Days:} To complement posting frequency, we measured the number of unique days on which users contributed posts or comments on Reddit.
+\para{Active Days:} To complement posting frequency, we measured the number of unique days on which users posted or commented on Reddit.
 Sustained activity would indicate a greater social integration and ongoing community involvement in online settings~\cite{weld2025conversational}.